Unity Worldwide Ministries

 - No elected Trustee shall serve more than two consecutive terms of three years each without an interval of one year between terms.

 - Officers of the Board of Trustees shall consist of President, Vice President, Secretary, and Treasurer.
 All Officers shall be selected from the elected Trustees in a manner decided by the Board at the first Board meeting following the Annual Meeting or at a Special Meeting called for the purpose of selecting Officers.
-No Officer or member-at-large shall serve in the dual capacity of Officer and member-at-large.

 - The President, Vice President, Treasurer and Secretary shall serve a term of office of one year without limitation of terms provided the Trustee remains an elected Trustee.